andreapeterson/ansible_beginner/README.md

 Starting simple, I set up an inventory with just web01 and ran an ad hoc command: 'ansible web01 -m ping -i inventory' and got my first successful 'pong' back!

 ## Exercise 2
 Then, I added web02 and db01 to the inventory as well as add groups.
-I made a group for webservers(web01+web02, dbservers(db01), as well as dc_virginia(group of groups- webservers+dbservers).
+I made a group for webservers(web01+web02), dbservers(db01), as well as dc_virginia(group of groups- webservers+dbservers).
 I then tested pinging various connections.

 ## Exercise 3
-I began my introduction to variables with group variables, adding 'ansible_user' and 'ansible_ssh_private_key_file' for dc_virginia, which significantly reduced a lot of lines of the file as I don't have to define them for every single host.
+I began my introduction to variables with group variables, adding 'ansible_user' and 'ansible_ssh_private_key_file' for dc_virginia, which significantly reduced a lot of lines in the file as I don't have to repeat code the same code for each of the hosts.

 ## Exercise 4
 I explored with more ad hoc commands and getting use to Ansible's idempotent nature and how it maintains state- so cool!!
-In specific, I ran 'ansible webservers -m ansible.builtin.copy -a "src=index.html dest=/var/www/html/index.html" -i inventory --become' to copy a file from control machine to the webservers, and viewed the changes in the file via webservers IP addresses.
+In specific, I ran 'ansible webservers -m ansible.builtin.copy -a "src=index.html dest=/var/www/html/index.html" -i inventory --become' to copy a file from control machine to the webservers, and viewed the changes in the file via the webservers IP addresses.

 ## Exercise 5
 Diving into playbooks, I gave 2 plays with 2 tasks each, utilizing modules 'ansible.builtin.yum' to install httpd & mariadb as well as 'ansible.builtin.service' to start each service.
 I ran it with 'ansible-playbook -i inventory web-db.yaml', still specifying inventory as I still hadn't yet set up a local ansible.cfg file to mention the inventory path.